The Cairn Foundation Logo

 Bike: Minnesota Gravel Tour

-Shannon is an artist and elementary teacher in Colorado and Sarah is a scientist and a founder of The Cairn Project.
+Shannon Castle is an artist and elementary teacher in Colorado and Sarah Castle is a scientist and a founder of The Cairn Project.
 Since their first bike ride together five years ago, the Castle sisters have come to appreciate the special connections that come from shared time outdoors.

 Instagram: @sc_castle